SEX WORK LAWS IN AUSTRALIA

 Your Subtitle Goes Here

-• Magenta, who provide support, advocacy, safety advice, safer sex supplies, clinic appointments, and referrals to sex-work friendly professionals.
+- Magenta provides support, advocacy, safety advice, safer sex supplies, clinic appointments, and referrals to sex-work friendly professionals.
 You can visit Magenta’s office, or connect with them digitally or via their outreach services.

 Enforcement of WA’s sex work laws